openxc/reference-vi/docs/README.md

 ### How to program

-The most reliable way to program the vehicle interface is via the JTAG interface, however other options are available:
+The most reliable way to program the VI is via the JTAG interface, however other options are available:

 #### JTAG